Definite and Indefinite Articles

 I need a computer.

-We use in indefinite article an before a vowel sound.
+We use indefinite articles an before a vowel sound.

 Ex. - She had an apple for breakfast.